ZAP (motor company): ZAP Electric Vehicles

 The company operated a lease and finance program for sales of its automotive product line which included the ZAPTRUCK XL and ZAPVAN Shuttle, two low-speed vehicles for the fleet market, the ZAP Xebra Truck and Sedan, and also developed and commercialized electric power-assist system motor kits for bicycles, as well as electric bicycles, electric ATVs and personal electric scooters.

 The wholly owned subsidiaries were: Voltage Vehicles, a Nevada company engaged in the distribution and sale of advanced technology and conventional automobiles; ZAPWorld Stores, Inc., engaged in consumer sales of ZAP products in one location; ZAP Manufacturing, Inc., also a Nevada company, engaged in the distribution of ZAP products; RAP Group, Inc., was engaged in the sale and liquidation of conventional automobiles; and ZAP Rental Outlet, a Nevada company.
 (ZAP World Outlet, ZAP Rental Outlet and RAP Group are now inactive subsidiaries).

 ZAP Recharge-It-All

-This division was focused on portable energy solutions or (batteries), the company through the Recharge-It-All line sold battery packs to power or charge a range of mobile electronics such as cellular phones, digital cameras and laptops, providing significantly more charge time than available technologies.
-The Portable Energy devices fell under two product lines.
-It included universal chargers and iPOD models and the iPhone.
+This division was focused on portable energy solutions, or batteries.
+Through the Recharge-It-All line the company sold battery packs to power or charge a range of mobile electronics such as cellular phones, digital cameras, and laptops, providing significantly more charge time than available technologies.
+The Portable Energy devices fell under two product lines: universal chargers and those for Apple devices.
 The universal chargers were rechargeable battery packs that extended the use of small and medium-sized electronic devices up to two to five times their normal battery life.